KJWhitehead/space-for-good/README.md

 - As a site administrator, I should be able to advertise how to volunteer as workers at Space for Good, so that I can maintain the free community space.

 ## Wireframes

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑 This is so ugly but I don't know how to clean it up.

 To follow best practice, wireframes were developed for mobile, tablet, and desktop sizes.
 I've used [Balsamiq](https://balsamiq.com/wireframes) to design my site wireframes.